High Edge Financial Planning was founded by Rob Terry in 2012.

 Rob specialises in providing Independent Financial Advice to two key groups of clients:

 Rob is hugely experienced having started his financial services career way back in 1987.

-As you would expect, Rob is a fully qualified Independent Financial Adviser who holds ‘pension transfer’ specialist status, allowing him to advise on Final Salary and Defined Benefit transfers.
+Rob is a fully qualified Independent Financial Adviser who holds ‘pension transfer’ specialist qualifications, although his network no longer holds permissions for such advice, and advice on Final Salary and Defined Benefit transfers is referred elsewhere.
 He is an active member of the Personal Finance Society, and is a former Chair of the East Midlands branch.